quantitative-finance-warwick-2024-2025/group-project-girsanov-s-gang/README.md

   Contains the code for generating our UML diagram, which provides a high-level view of the project’s structure and dependencies.

 - **testing_barr.py (Barrier Pricing Test in Python)**
-  This script was initially used to verify the correctness of our Naive model by comparing its output with online resources.
+  This script was initially used to verify the correctness of our Naive model.